ArthurAtangana/club-management-system/README.md

 <a id="build"></a>
 # Test
-In IntelliJ, make sure your `Test Source Folders` are set up as `src/test` before running the following command.
 ```
 mvn test
 ```
+## Troubleshooting
+* **Maven not finding your tests in IntelliJ?**
+  * Make sure your `Test Source Folders` are set up as `src/test` before running Maven tests.
+  * Manually run the test first by navigating to the test file and clicking the green play button.

 <a id="build"></a>